 #11 Bonus idea – Sheds

-Sheds can easily descend into chaos when not regularly sorted.
+Sheds can easily descend into chaos when not regularly sorted or painted.
 One of the main reasons why people don’t keep on top of their shed is a lack of light.

 You can quickly solve this issue with some LED strips.
 Having power in your shed makes the process easier.
 If you don’t, then simply add some solar panels.